The Smile Studios Dental Group Practice Policies

 - Giving a disabled patient a lower standard of service or treating him or her in a worse manner than an able-bodied patient

-- Offering a disabled patient less favourable terms.
+- Offering a disabled patient less favorable terms.

 - Health and safety reasons exist where either the patient or someone else would come to some harm if the dentist did not refuse treatment